Ultra Flava

 "Ultra Flava" is a house song by British duo Heller and Farley Project (Pete Heller and Terry Farley).
-After the wide renown with their remix of Ultra Naté's "How Long" in 1994 and M People's "Open Your Heart" in 1995, they released it as a single in 1996.
+After the wide renown with their remix of Ultra Naté's "How Long" in 1994 and M People's "Open Your Heart" in 1995, they released it as a single in 1996, by AM PM Records.
 It is a slightly re-worked version of their mix of "How Long", without Naté's vocals.
 They entitled it "Ultra Flava" as a nod to the track's origins.
-It was a huge club hit and peaked at number 22 on the UK Singles Chart, while reaching number-one on the UK Dance Singles Chart.
+It became a successful club hit and peaked at number 22 on the UK Singles Chart, while reaching number-one on the UK Dance Singles Chart.
 In the US, it peaked at number three on the Billboard Hot Dance Music/Club Play chart.
 A black-and-white music video was also produced to promote the single.

 "It's looking very good.
 Of all the records we've done, this is the most commercial, although I don't think it's that representative of what we do in general."

 — —Terry Farley talking to Music Week about the song.

 Critical reception

-Larry Flick from Billboard declared "Ultra Flava" as a "diamond-hard house gem".
-On the single review, he wrote, "Mega-hot U.K. production/songwriting team is primed to enjoy matching stateside success with this, a rousing instrumental anthem influenced by legendary disco bands like the SalSoul Orchestra.
+Larry Flick from Billboard magazine named "Ultra Flava" a "diamond-hard house gem".
+On the single review, he wrote further, "Mega-hot U.K. production/songwriting team is primed to enjoy matching stateside success with this, a rousing instrumental anthem influenced by legendary disco bands like the SalSoul Orchestra.
 Partners Pete Heller and Terry Farley prove adept at crafting taut pop hooks while maintaining a credible deep-house edge.
-A summertime club favorite on import, the domestic pressing of "Ultra Flava" boasts refreshing new interpretations by Mousse T., Ralphi Rosario, Boris Dlugosch, and DJ Sneak.
-A snug radio edit could easily result in a pop/crossover smash à la Robert Miles' "Children".
-James Hamilton from Music Weeks RM Dance Update described it as an "infectious Robin S-ishly plopped progressive wriggly percussion groove".
+A summertime club favorite on import, the domestic pressing of 'Ultra Flava' boasts refreshing new interpretations by Mousse T., Ralphi Rosario, Boris Dlugosch, and DJ Sneak.
+A snug radio edit could easily result in a pop/crossover smash à la Robert Miles' 'Children'."
+James Hamilton from Music Weeks RM Dance Update described it as an "infectious Robin S-ishly plopped progressive wriggly percussion groove" in his weekly dance column.

 Impact and legacy

-Mixmag ranked "Ultra Flava" number 33 in its list of the best singles of 1995, "Mixmag End of Year Lists: 1995".
+British electronic dance and clubbing magazine Mixmag ranked "Ultra Flava" number 33 in its list of the best singles of 1995, "Mixmag End of Year Lists: 1995".
 DJ Mag ranked it number 85 in their list of the "Top 100 Club Tunes" in 1998, and in 2016 ranked the song number-one in their list of the "Top 50 Tracks of 1996".
 Tomorrowland featured it in their official list of "The Ibiza 500" in 2020.